Suryansh2204/AIT-NLP-Assignment2/README.md

 ### Frontend (React)

 - The user enters:
-  - A phrase (prompt) to generate text from.
+  - A phrase (prompt) to generate text .
-  - The sequence length (number of words to generate).
+  - The sequence length (number of words to generate), default set to 10.
 - The input is sent as query parameters to the Flask backend (/predict endpoint).
 - The generated text is displayed on the website.